 As an arranger and composer, Neumann has written for Buddy Rich, Count Basie, Ray Charles, The Raelettes, Ray Brown, Ray Anthony, The Beach Boys, Jerry Garcia, and others.
 He has written arrangements for the T.V. series, “The Young and the Restless,” “Moonlighting,” “Hollywood Wives.” and “My Favorite Martian.”
 He also wrote arrangements for several “Ice Capades” Christmas specials.

-Neumann has performed on his sax with Woody Herman, Lee Castle/Jimmy Dorsey Band, The Beach Boys, Ray Anthony, Les Brown, and Bob Crosby to name a few.
-His music has been featured on the sound-tracks of several Showtime movies including, “Atlantis,” “Three Men and a Little Lady,” and “Mumford.”
-He has appeared in the movies, “LaBamba,” “My Favorite Year,” and “For the Boys.”
+As a saxophonist, Neumann has performed with Woody Herman, the Lee Castle/Jimmy Dorsey Band, The Beach Boys, Ray Anthony, Les Brown, Tex Beneke, and Bob Crosby, to name a few.
+Currently he plays and writes for the jazz group called "The Phil Norman Tentet."
+His playing has been featured on the sound-tracks of several "Drive-In Classics" movies for the Showtime channel, plus the movies “Three Men and a Little Lady,” and “Mumford.”
+He has appeared on screen in the movies, “LaBamba,” “My Favorite Year,” and “For the Boys.”

 Roger formed his own big band in L.A., and produced two CD’s, entitled, “Introducing Roger Neumann’s Rather Large Band,” and “Instant Heat!”
 His Rather Large Band also backed up his wife, vocalist Madeine Vergari, on her CD, called “This Is My Lucky Day!"